jchapuis/fs2-kafka-mock/README.md

 ```

 ## Mock consumer
 The [mock consumer](src/main/scala/io/github/jchapuis/fs2/kafka/mock/MockKafkaConsumer.scala) allows covering code making use of fs2-kafka's `KafkaConsumer`.
-Injection of the mock is done via the implicit `MkConsumer` parameter that fs2-kafka had the foresight to allow.
+Injection of the mock is done via the implicit `MkConsumer` parameter (that fs2-kafka had the foresight to allow).
 Methods on the mock allow for publishing and redacting messages, as if these were being published on the real kafka.

 Internally, the mock consumer tracks published records in an array.
-Note, however, there are some limitations imposed by the native kafka mock:
+Note, however, that there are some limitations imposed by the native kafka mock:
 - single partition support
-- consumers must be subscribed for publication to succeed
+- consumers must subscribe for publication to succeed

 ### Example
 Here's a short example taken from the project's munit test suite: we mock publication of a message, consume it using a fs2 kafka consumer configured with the mock and verify that the consumer was able to read the record.